-With a quality property portfolio comprising tenants with a mix of short and long leases supported by suitable financial arrangements, the Directors believe that the group property operations (including Bisichi and Dragon) are well placed to address the current business risks successfully, despite the continuing uncertain economic climate.
+With a quality property portfolio comprising tenants with a mix of short and long leases supported by suitable financial arrangements, the Directors believe that the group property operations (including Bisichi and Dragon) are well placed to address the current business risks successfully.
 The mining operations too, as a key industry in South Africa, have a positive future.
 It is also relevant that LAP would be able to continue as a viable business if Bisichi were to face unexpected problems as there are no cross guarantees and LAP is not dependent on the income from Bisichi.